 Using heavy neutral density filters like the ones I later recommend, allows you to manipulate a scene with various effects such as the blurring of clouds and water.
 Others have experimented with busy cityscapes such as Piccalilli Circus to blur people and traffic, giving a sense of an empty city.
 The nd filters aren’t limited to these effects, you may want to look at what others are doing with strong neutral density filters on Flickr.

-Below are two images showing how a long exposure through the use of nd filters can greatly change a scene
+Below are images showing how a daylight long exposure through the use of nd filters can greatly change a scene

 What You’ll Need